iamvery/testing-workshop/doc/WORKSHOP.md

 5 examples, 0 failures
 ```

-Actually there's a problem.
+Not quite.
+There's a problem.

 Did you notice that the test run was _significantly_ slower that time?
+The original test run took about **0.4s** to complete.
+Now it is taking well over **2s**!

 That's because your test suite now has a dependency on the network in order to pass.
+Each time the `OpenGraph` object is used, it makes a network request to fetch the remote page.

 Try disabling your network and run the tests.
 You should see many tests fail again.
-This is unacceptable for a couple reasons:
+There are several drawbacks to having this coupling:

-1. The "slowness" of your test suite will grow with every test that accesses the network.
+1. The "slowness" of your test suite will increase with every additional test that accesses the network.
 2. Your test suite now _requires_ an Internet connection.
-What if you want to hack on the road?

-This is quite a problem, but thankfully you fix problems for a living.
+It will be useless while you're offline.

-## An Adapter
+## An Wrapper

 The problem you have at this point is that your test suite establishes a _real connection_ to an external resource.
 This has the effect of coupling your test suite to the Internet which is both slow and painful for offline development.

 One solution to this problem is to introduce a tool like [VCR][vcr] to record and playback external network requests during your tests.
 While this approach works, it is often tedious to manage the recorded network transactions as your application grows in complexity.
 As an alternative, consider [injecting a test fake][fakes] which mocks the interface of the object making the external connection.
 Besides, why test the library code again when it already [has tests][og-specs].

 Remember, it is important that you [don't mock an interface that you don't own][dont-mock].
-So first, create an adapter object which has an interface you _do_ own.
-Go ahead and do that.
+So first, create a wrapper object which has an interface you _do_ own.

 ------

 ### ✍️ _WRITE!_

-Create an adapter for the `OpenGraph` object that exposes the minimal interface needed by your system, a `title`.
-It's important establish concepts in your domain, so for simplicity call this object a `WebPage`.
+Create a wrapper for the `OpenGraph` object that exposes the minimal interface needed by your system, a `title`.
+It's useful to establish concepts in your domain, so for simplicity call this object a `WebPage`.
 Here are a couple files to get you started:

 ```ruby
 # in spec/lib/web_page_spec.rb